wiseman-timelord/DownLord/README.md

 ## Notation
 - Its intended as a better solution to downloading GGUF files from Huggingface, other download options are untested, and suggested "improvements" from the ai.
 - Sometimes such as on Huggingface, the user must start the download in browser, then copy the link from the download manager in browser (not the page), then paste that as URL for DownLord.
 This is because of the design of the website.
+- The code needs optimization, and logically re-distributing among scripts, manager script is light.

 ### File Structure
 - Packaged files